Concepts

 Components

-You build your application using Akka Components.
-These offer structure and maintain responsiveness.
-All components except Endpoints are placed in your application
+You build applications from Akka components.
+Each component provides structure and preserves responsiveness.
+All components except Endpoints live in your application package; Endpoints live in the api package.

 Delegation with effects